anuarsantoyo/termische_comfort/README.md

 - SVM

 ## Cluster:
-Cluster data in k groups and see if groups found correspond to labels, if so describe groups found and use them to label new data
+Cluster data in k groups and see if groups found correspond to label, if so describe groups found and use them to label new data
 - k means
 - nnmf
 - Gaussian mixture model

 ## Mean Votation Polyfit:
-Use rolling discrete hypercube to calculate mean comfort (MC) within hypercube on discrete points throughout feature space V. Fit polynome so that it predicts F -> MC
+Use rolling discrete hypercube to calculate mean comfort (MC) within hypercube on discrete points throughout feature space V. Fit polynomial (or kernel approach) so that it predicts F -> MC